bacadra/pulsar-navigation-panel/README.md

 Elements of the header tree can be collapsed.
 This can improve workflow or document clarity.
 The global settings can be changed in package settings and local settings by context-menu of panel of by commands:

-* `navigation-panel:collapse-mode`: collapse all headers by default,
+* `navigation-panel:collapse-mode`: collapse all headers now and if rebuilding,
-* `navigation-panel:uncollapse-all`: uncollapse all headers by default.
+* `navigation-panel:expand-mode`: uncollapse all headers now and if rebuilding,

-You may also be interested in the `autoCollapse` option, which will automatically expand only the active tree elements, while collapsing the rest.
-You can toggle setting globally in package settings or locally by context-menu of panel or by command:

-* `navigation-panel:auto-collapse-toggle`: toggle state of autocollapse setting.
+* `navigation-panel:auto-collapse`: expand only active headers.

 ## Section folding